 📬Get our Recipes delivered to your inbox for FREE!

 - 6 cups apples, sliced and peeled

 - 1/2 teaspoon cinnamon

 - 1/8 teaspoon salt

 - 2 tablespoons butter

-Combine granulated sugar, cinnamon, nutmeg, and salt; sprinkle over the apples.
+- Combine granulated sugar, cinnamon, nutmeg, and salt; sprinkle over the fruit

-Combine topping ingredients until crumbly; sprinkle over top of pie.
+- Combine topping ingredients until crumbly; sprinkle over top of fruit.

-Bake for 45 to 50 minutes, until apples are tender and topping is browned.
+- Bake for 45 to 50 minutes, until the fruit is tender and topping is browned.

 - See our recipe for homemade pie crust!